Deutsch: Kreuzbein / Español: Sacro / Português: Sacro / Français: Sacrum / Italiano: Sacro

 - Poor Alignment: Misalignment of the sacrum, often due to weak or tight surrounding muscles, can lead to lower back pain and postural issues.

-- Overuse Strain: Repetitive high-impact activities or improper lifting techniques may place excessive stress on the sacrum and sacroiliac joints.
+- Overuse Strain: Repetitive high-impact activities or improper Lifting techniques may place excessive stress on the sacrum and sacroiliac joints.

 Similar Terms